-Starting at 2'x3' and going all the way up to 8'x10', this CB2 striped rug is versatile.
+Starting at 2'x3' and going all the way up to 8'x10', this Three Posts striped rug is versatile.
 Its sturdiness and graphic print make it ideal for small spaces with high traffic.

 Another popular option for 2'x3' rugs is a neutral jute—great for high-traffic entryways.
 That said, you can find this rug in sizes as big as 9'x12'.

-This incredibly versatile rug is available in 11 different sizes and three colors, but we particularly like it as an affordable solution to large spaces or as a small runner flanking each side of your bed.
+This incredibly versatile rug is available in a few different sizes, but we particularly like it as an affordable solution to large spaces or as a small runner flanking each side of your bed.

 Want to make a statement in a small space?
 Try a Moroccan silk rug—often available in varying bold colors.